awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

-# Allowing Users in Other Accounts to Use a CMK<a name="key-policy-modifying-external-accounts"></a>
+# Allowing users in other accounts to use a CMK<a name="key-policy-modifying-external-accounts"></a>

 You can allow IAM users or roles in one AWS account to use a customer master key \(CMK\) in a different AWS account\.
 You can add these permissions when you create the CMK or change the permissions for an existing CMK\.